Retro Bowl 26 Review (2026) Gameplay, Tips, Bugs & Is It Worth Playing?

 Cosmetic & Editor Bugs

 I found that the team-customisation editor sometimes glitches reverting uniforms, failing to save edits, or crashing.
-I did not enjoy that at all.
+These issues can occasionally interrupt customisation and team management.

 If you enjoy deep dives into games balancing ambition and nostalgia, check out our breakdown of Undertale: Choosing Between Mercy and Madness which touches that old-school heart inside you.